phpDocumentor/phpDocumentor/README.md

 --------------
 The current stable version of phpdocumentor is v2.9.
 Which can be used to generate documentation for php applications up to php version 7.0. phpDocumentor is an old tool that doesn't support all 7.0 introduced features.
-It will not process any scalar type hints, and requires docblock tags to generate api documentation.
+It will not process any scalar type hints and requires docblock tags to generate api documentation.
 If your application/library is using php 7.0 or lower consult our [v2 branch] for installation instructions and detailed information about how to use phpDocumentor.